logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-sap-applications/troubleshooting-sap/the-action-quot-check-control-exist-quot-is-unable-to-detect-a-sap-control-that-does-exist/_index.md

 ---
-title: 'The action "check control exist" is unable to detect a SAP control that does exist.'
+title: "The action 'check control exist' is unable to detect a SAP control that does exist."
-linktitle: 'The action "check control exist" is unable to detect a SAP control that does exist.'
+linktitle: "The action 'check control exist' is unable to detect a SAP control that does exist."
 description: "SAP application and TestArchitect must run with the same integrity"
 weight: 2
 aliases: